RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 ### Authentication

-Unlike OpenVPN, which (by default) uses a username/password based authentication system, Wireguard works using a public/private key.
+Unlike OpenVPN, which (by default) uses a username/password based authentication system, WireGuard works using a public/private key.
 Keys are used to both verify the client is connecting to the correct server, and that the client is authorized to connect to the server.

-Wireguard comes with commands to generate the key-pairs securely:
+WireGuard comes with commands to generate the key-pairs securely:

 ```bash
 wg genkey | tee privatekey | wg pubkey > publickey